thanhnd0101/Week1Flick/README.md

 ## Notes

-Describe any challenges encountered while building the app.// Design XML not well.
+Describe any challenges encountered while building the app.<br />
+*Design XML not well.

 ## Open-source libraries used